Killing of Samia Sarwar

-Samia Sarwar (1970 – 6 April 1999) was a Pakistani woman, who was shot dead in her lawyers' office in Lahore in an "honour killing."
+Samia Sarwar (1970 – 6 April 1999) was a Pakistani woman who was shot dead in her lawyers' office in Lahore in an honour killing arranged by her parents.

-Samia Sarwar was a married woman with two children, belonging to an affluent family of Peshawar.
-She claimed to have suffered marital abuse and eloped with Nadir Mirza, an army officer, leaving her children behind with her parents.
-The runaway couple cohabited for some days at a five-star hotel in Lahore before Nadir Mirza abandoned Sarwar and returned to his army posting.
-Samia then sought the help of the Lahore-based sisters Asma Jehangir and Hina Jilani, who are well-known human rights lawyers.
-Shortly afterwards, at a meeting between Samia and her mother at their chambers in Lahore, Samia was shot dead by an assassin hired by her own parents.
-They had arranged the murder of their daughter because they felt that she had brought shame upon the family by eloping with a lover, abandoning her husband and children, and making allegations of marital abuse to justify her misdeeds.
+Sarwar was a married woman with two children, belonging to an affluent family of Peshawar.
+She had accused her husband, a cousin with whom she had an arranged marriage at seventeen, of marital abuse.
+She had been separated from him for several years, living at her parents' home with her children.
+She eventually filed for divorce after deciding to remarry an army officer, but faced strong opposition from her family.
+Sarwar then sought the help of Lahore-based sisters Asma Jehangir and Hina Jilani, who were well-known human rights lawyers.
+Shortly afterwards, at a meeting between Sarwar and her mother at their chambers in Lahore, Sarwar was shot dead by an assassin hired by her own parents.
+They had arranged the murder of their daughter because they felt that she had brought shame upon the family by abandoning her husband to marry another man.

 Background

 Samia Sarwar was born into an affluent and educated family based in Peshawar, the capital of Pakistan's Khyber-Pakhtoonkhwa province.
 Her father, Ghulam Sarwar Khan Mohmand, was not only a successful industrialist but also a prominent public figure, being the President of the Khyber-Pakhtunkhwa Chamber of Commerce.
 Her mother, Sultana Sarwar, was a medical doctor with a successful practice in Peshawar.

-Samia had been married for several years to a cousin, her mother's sister's son, and was the mother of two school-going children when the events described here unfolded.
-After a chance meeting at a party, Samia fell in love with an army captain named Nadir Mirza.
-After discussion with her lover, she filed a suit for divorce on the grounds that she was suffering violence and abuse at the hands of her husband.
-She filed the divorce papers in court secretly and then moved immediately to her parents' house, along with her children, supposedly for a brief visit.
-The reason given for the visit was that her children were enjoying school vacations and it was usual at this time for them to spend a few weeks with their grandparents.
-Once in her parents' house, she told them that she had already filed for divorce, and sought their support in the project of divorcing her husband and marrying Nadir Mirza.
-Upon their shocked refusal to support any such venture, and when it became clear that her parents were implacably opposed to the scheme, she abandoned her children and eloped with Nadir, her divorce unfinalized.